levon-brokenponyclub/popsicle/deployment.md

 Pick the guide that matches your target:

-- Real device (full AR, camera/hand tracking): see `deployment-device.md`.
+- Real device (Apple Vision hand tracking + color-only nails): see `deployment-device.md`.
 - Simulator (UI only, no camera/hand tracking): see `deployment-sim.md`.

 Shared prerequisites